Venus Wars: Plot

 Hiro visits his teammate Jack, who's staying in his uncle's high rise apartment.
 However, the police see them as trespassers and lead an unprovoked assault against Hiro, who makes a daring escape from their custody.
 However, his leg is pierced by a bullet and he barely makes it to Maggy's home before he collapses.
 Hiro reveals many of the terraforming farms funded by the Aphrodian government were frauds simply meant to secure land away from Ishtar and that their crops continually kept failing since the plants couldn't endure the constantly changing weather conditions of the planet, despite the planet's politicians saying otherwise.
 This upsets Maggy so much that she breaks down in tears prompting a concerned Hiro to comfort her.
 Hiro and Maggy share a passionate kiss before Maggy's father returns from work, forcing Hiro to hide in a back room.
 Maggy's father, a bureaucrat, reveals his plan to have himself and Maggy evacuated out of Io as he did with her brother and mother.
 Maggy defiantly stands up to her father and defends her friends, before he furiously shouts her into silence as Hiro secretly storms out.

-Meanwhile, Miranda of the Killer Commandos discovers that their manager, Gary, has been secretly smuggling arms into the city.
+Meanwhile, Miranda, the leader of the Killer Commandos, discovers that their manager, Gary, has been secretly smuggling arms into the city.
 Raiding his cache, she reveals her plan to demolish the Ishtar tanks that are parked in the old stadium.
 Gary says that the Commandos would be fools to try such a suicidal mission, but Hiro likes the idea and inspires his teammates.
 The Killer Commandos lead an assault against the tanks, but underestimate the strength of Ishtar's military.
 Jack and Gary are killed in the melee, and Hiro nearly shares their fate.
 At the last minute, however, the team is saved by the Aphrodian Freedom Force, which had also been planning to attack the stadium that night.